Frances Cushman Wines: Biography

 Frances Cushman-Wines was in the real estate business, the only woman who was a member of the St. Louis Real Estate Exchange.
 Beginning in the office of A. H. Fredericks, she gained in the year she remained with him much practical information and a good training for a successful business career.
 For the next ten years she was connected with the firm of A. A. Fischer Real Estate Company.
 Fischer was a builder, and constructed his own houses.
 He sold, while Wines was associated with him, one thousand homes, and she stated that in all the contracts made not one out of that number was foreclosed by a mortgage.
 The houses were represented as they really were — the best for the money.
 She used her good judgment in many ways and principally in never trying to make a sale to parties beyond what she knew they could afford to buy.

 Her special work was decorating homes.
 When possible buyers for a new house were found she visited their old homes, got their ideas as to furnishings, etc., and then tried to match the decorations in the house which she wished to sell them both to their taste and means, and in this way rarely ever failed to make a sale.
 She assisted in designing and decorating homes in Portland, Westmoreland and Parkview Places, as well as other desirable residence portions of St. Louis.

 While with Fischer, Wines acted as his sole agent.
 She later conducted a general real estate business of her own, being located in the office with A. H. Fredericks.

 She built for herself a small home, at 6179 Westminster Place, St. Louis, which she considered a model in every way.
 She had no family except her husband, Abner Gore Wines (1850–1916), who was with the American Type Foundry Company.
-One son, Earl C. Wines (1882-1883), died an infant.
+One son, Earl C. Wines (1882–1883), died an infant.

-Outside of her regular work she had one other interest, collecting rare stones.
-In her traveling she kept an eye open for gems out of the usual, and consequently possessed many beautiful specimens, in cut, size, history, beauty and value.
-She had a very good idea of color values, and even in her gowns the gems were matched or harmonize.
+She had an interest in collecting rare stones.
+In her traveling she kept an eye open for gems out of the usual, and consequently possessed many specimens, in cut, size, history, visuals and value.
+The gems in her gowns were matched in order to create visual harmony.

 She died on August 26, 1928, and is buried at Lisbon Cemetery, Lisbon.